tifarekaseke/lab-1_sateliteDataAnalysis/script/README.md

 Steps by steps resolutions breakdown

 Task 1:  Clean the repository after cloning it to your sandbox

+- Forking the project
 - Adding Collaborators
 - Cloning the repository to the sandbox: git clone https://github.com/tifarekaseke/lab-1_sateliteDataAnalysis.git
 - Removing lab-1_sateliteDataAnalysis/dummy,lab-1_sateliteDataAnalysis/raw_data/dummy-2, and lab-1_sateliteDataAnalysis/rename_directory/dummy-3.txt using rm command